M3rwa/Library-system/README.md

 ● books has stock of 9

-● magazines and short storys hase no stock
+● magazines and short storys has no stock
 ### System has actions [sell/borrow]

 ● fixed employee can sell and borrow